clocare/cloud/README.md

 # CloCare Cloud
-Automation Deployment of a private Openstack Cloud on AWS or Azure
+Automation Deployment of a private Openstack Cloud on Azure or on premise
 ## About
 we all know that deploying an openstack cloud is a big headache
 so this well help you to deploy a semi-production openstack